SestoAle/PhdAngular/README.md

 2. Go to project folder and execute 'node server.js' to start json-server and jsonwebtoken;

-3. Go to project folder and execute 'ng serve' to start the Angular App (thorugh Angular CLI);
+3. Go to project folder and execute 'ng serve' to start the Angular App (through Angular CLI);

 4. To log the system, follow the table below: